Last-place Sabres win draft lottery; Kraken get No. 2 pick - WTMJ

 AP Hockey Writer

-BUFFALO, N.Y.
-(AP) — The Buffalo Sabres won the NHL draft lottery and the expansion Seattle Kraken jumped up the order to take the No. 2 pick Wednesday night.
+Buffalo won the NHL draft lottery on Wednesday in what became a showdown between a Sabres team in need of a fresh start, and a Seattle expansion franchise preparing to embark on its first season.
+Adams was aware of who he was up against upon seeing Francis pictured next to him on a split-screen as the lottery winner was announced .

+“My heard was racing,” Adams said.
+“And there was Ronnie Francis, a good friend and former teammate of mine.
+It’s the only time I’ve ever beaten Ron.
+So I’ve got to be excited about that.”

 The Sabres have the No. 1 pick for the fourth time in franchise history and second in three years.
-It marks a turnaround for a team that finished last in the overall standings for the fourth time since 2013-14, and lost the draft lottery in both 2014 and ’15.
+It marks what can become the start of a turnaround for a team that finished last in the overall standings for the fourth time since 2013-14.

-Seattle, meantime, can get, ahem, Kraken in preparation for its first season after jumping ahead of Anaheim.
-The Ducks finished 30th in the overall standings, but will be selecting third overall.
+Seattle, meantime, can get, ahem, Kraken after landing the No. 2 selection by jumping ahead of Anaheim.
+The Ducks finished 30th in the overall standings, but slid into the third draft spot.

+Francis joked that perhaps he shouldn’t have sent Adams a text wishing him luck before the lottery began.

+As consolations go, the opportunity to move up one spot in the order was far better than the Kraken’s worst-case scenario of sliding to fifth.

+“I wish it could have been us, but based on where we were, the fact that we did move up is exciting for us and our fans and our ownership group,” Francis said.

-The Kraken were provided the third-best odds at 10.3% — tied with New Jersey — to win the lottery.
+The Kraken had the third-best odds at 10.3% — tied with New Jersey — in becoming the NHL’s first of six expansion teams to win a lottery selection since the event was established in 1995.

-The Vegas Golden Knights were placed in the exact same position entering the 2017 draft lottery in advance of their opening season.
-Vegas wound up selecting sixth after failing to win three lottery drawings.
+In 2017, the Vegas Golden Knights were in the same position as Seattle, but wound up selecting sixth after losing three lottery drawings.

 The only change this year involved the NHL reducing the number of drawings to determine the top two slots.

-“It’s a great moment for our franchise.
-It’s obviously been a tough year,” Sabres general manager Kevyn Adams said.
-“We’re very excited, we’re proud to have this selection.
-It’s a step in the right direction.”
+“To have this fall our way, to be in this position, it’s whoo.
+It makes some of the things we went through this year, I feel a little better about it,” Adams said.
+“It’s a huge opportunity for our franchise to improve.
+I feel like this is a really, really big step, something we need.”

-The Sabres are coming off a calamitous season in which they fired coach Ralph Krueger in mid-March while in the midst of an 18-game winless streak, which matched the NHL’s 14th-worst drought.
+The Sabres endured a calamitous season in which they fired coach Ralph Krueger in mid-March while in the midst of an 18-game winless streak, which matched the NHL’s 14th-worst drought.
 Buffalo also missed the playoffs for a 10th consecutive season to match the NHL record.

-Overall, Buffalo became the 10th last-place team to retain the top pick in the draft since the lottery was first introduced in 1995.

 The Arizona Coyotes, who finished 22nd, were barred from winning the lottery after the NHL stripped the team of its first-round selection for violating league rules by physically testing draft-eligible players before the 2020 pre-draft combine.
-Though Arizona was included in the lottery process to maintain the odds, the NHL would had a redraw if the Coyotes’ number came up.
+Though Arizona was included in the lottery process to maintain the odds, the NHL would have redrawn if the Coyotes’ number came up.

-The Coyotes were also stripped of their second-round pick in last year’s draft.

-The remaining 12 teams retained their order in the draft by virtue of where they finished in the standings, with the New Jersey selecting fourth and the New York Rangers 15th.
+The remaining 12 teams retained their order in the draft by virtue of where they finished in the standings, with New Jersey sitting fourth and the New York Rangers 15th.

-The two-day draft will be held virtually for a second consecutive year, with the first round being held on July 23 — two days after the expansion draft, during which the Kraken will select one player from each of the 31 teams.
+The two-day draft will be held virtually for a second consecutive year, with the first round being held on July 23 — two days after the Kraken’s expansion draft.

 The coronavirus pandemic has added more uncertainty to this year’s class of prospects, due to shortened or even canceled seasons, and because of travel limits placed on scouting staffs.

-The NHL Central Scouting Bureau has three Michigan players listed among its top six North American prospects, and led by 6-foot-6 defenseman Owen Power, the top-ranked player, who is current representing Canada at the World Hockey championships in Latvia.
-From Mississauga, Ontario, Power had three goals and 16 points in 26 games in being named to the Big Ten’s All-Rookie team last season.
+The NHL Central Scouting Bureau has three Michigan players listed among its top six North American prospects, and led by top-ranked player, 6-foot-6 defenseman Owen Power, who is currently representing Canada at the World Hockey championships in Latvia.

-Central scouting director Dan Marr referred to Power as “a fluid and agile skater, who can transition quickly on plays and separate himself from checking.”

 The Wolverines are rounded out by centers Kent Johnson, ranked third, and Matthew Beniers, ranked sixth.